rahulrk13/useradd/README.md

 # useradd
 For Onboarding new users to the server

 1. Can identify the user and state of its already installed or is new - 24 nov 2018
+2. Can Add new user (not ssh capability) if its new - 24 nov 2018